Reference · v1

 const expectedBuf = Buffer.from(expected, "hex");

-// timingSafeEqual throws on length mismatch — guard before comparing.
+// timingSafeEqual throws on length mismatch, so guard before comparing.

 if (sigBuf.length !== expectedBuf.length) return false;